 |

-Wool is an attractive alternative.
-Fortunately, it was used by all strata of society and was, with some embellishments, even fit for the most upperclass uses.
-The most suitable sort of wool fabric is linen or twill weave with a felted, dull surface, i.e. the kind used for coats, only not as thick.
-Steer clear of the the densely woven, smooth kind (e.g. gabardine) used for most modern suits.
+With suitable silks being on the expensive side, wool is an attractive alternative.
+The most suitable sort of wool fabric is linen weave with a felted, dull surface, i.e. the kind used for coats, only not as thick.
+Steer clear of the the densely woven and smooth kind (e.g. gabardine) used for most modern suits.
+Actually, twill weaves are not a good choice for pre-1760s suits because they are very bias-elastic.
+The rounded hem of the coat would distort like hell.
+Even for a later suit, a loosely woven twill is not really suitable.
 The suitable kind is low-maintenance: If it's been prewashed, you don't have to fear shrinking, it can be ironed at full heat, and it is somewhat water- and even dirt-repellent.
 As an added benefit, you can have two suits at once: With a waistcoat of the same fabric, it's a day suit for the middle-class burgher or nobleman; with a silk waistcoat, it's suitable for more formal occasions.
-Even the nobility wore woolen coats in simple earth colours, inspired by the English nostalgia for the countryside, which got their upperclass look only from precious waistcoats.
-They were usually worn for day wear and hunting.
-Brown caots and red waistcoats were the most popular combination for the English countryside look.

 In most cases, all three parts of the suit were made of the same fabric.
 In many other cases, coat and breeches were made of the same fabric, while the waistcoat could be made be made of a different, usually contrasing, fabric.
 Other combinations are rare and probably due to the fact that the breeches were the first to wear through while the rest of the suit was still good.
 The rich would, of course, discard the whole suit in such a case.

 The books don't mention the colour of the lining, either.
 Most extant suits I've seen so far had white or cream lining.
 Two red suits had red, and one** had pale blue lining.
-So lining that matched the colour of the top fabric was the exception rather than the norm.
-The contrast between cream lining and darker top fabric was not regarded as problematic, even though the lining went all the way to the edges so that it was quite visible.
+Meanwhile I have found some more coloured linings, but almost always in (a) late and (b) silk suits with silk lining, and in an estimated 10% of extant suits (which, in turn, tend to be upper-class silk suits).
+So coloured lining was the exception rather than the norm.
+Lining that matched the colour of the top fabric even more so.
+The contrast between cream lining and darker top fabric was not regarded as problematic, even though the lining often went all the way to the edges so that it was quite visible.
 In case of breeches and waistcoats, linen and cotton-linen-mix were the predominant lining.
 Breeches usually had lining only in the waistband.
-For the waistcoat, it makes sense to practically make it from linen and mount the top fabric onto the fronts.
+For the waistcoat, it makes sense to practically make it of linen and mount the top fabric onto the fronts.
 In case of the earlier, longer waistcoats, the lower back was also covered with top fabric.

 So, how much fabric do we need?